Kant History, Family Crest & Coats of Arms

 "A writer in the Scottish antiquary (IV) says that the name occurs in the Exchequer Rolls in the fifteenth century, and that the family, by trade dealers in cloth, supplied the king's household.
 They were evidently, he says, Flemings, and are mentioned in connection with Flanders.
 They obtained land at Masterton near Dunfermline, which their descendants of the name still possess.
 A family of the name early attained prominence in Edinburgh, where the name was common in the fifteenth and sixteenth centuries.
 Adam Cant was bailie there, 1403, and James Cant was chosen dean of guild, 1413."

-Important Dates for the Kant family
+Early History of the Kant family

 This web page shows only a small excerpt of our Kant research.
 Another 180 words (13 lines of text) covering the years 1430, 1426, 1230, 1433, 1461, 1473, 1493, 1485, 1724, 1804, 1700, 1590, 1663, 1651, 1728, 1675 and 1685 are included under the topic Early Kant History in all our PDF Extended History products and printed products wherever possible.